Are Tankless Water Heaters a Waste of Money?

 The ten families enrolled in the study were chosen based on household size.
 The number of people in these families matched the household size distribution shown in the census data for the Minnesota in 2000: two homes had 1 resident each, three homes had 2 residents, two homes had 3 residents, two homes had 4 residents, and one home had 5 residents.

 A total of twenty-four water heaters were installed in the ten homes; each home got at least two water heaters.
 Eight homes got a tank-type water heater (an A.O.
 Smith GCV40 40-gallon natural gas water heater with atmospheric venting).
 In addition, each home got at least one natural gas tankless water heater.
 Ten tankless water heaters were tested; a variety of models were chosen from among those sold by five manufacturers (Bosch, Noritz, Rheem, Rinnai, and Takagi).
+The researchers did not test any electric tankless models.

 Monitoring equipment for each test set-up included a dedicated gas meter, a dedicated water meter, and temperature sensors that measured the temperature of the incoming water as well as the temperature of the hot water.
 (The incoming water temperatures varied seasonally by about 30°F to 35°F.)